andyw8/andyw8.github.io/_posts/2023-09-17-jumpstart-rails-pro-sorbet-tapioca.md

     - 'app/models/connected_account.rb'
 ```

-I'll explain the above:

-We’ll disable the `FalseSigil` check for now, since otherwise, we would have failures due to the `# typed: ignore` entries added earlier.
-But we’ll enable `HasSigil` to ensure that any new files we add have a sigil.
+We disable the `FalseSigil` check for now, since otherwise, we would have failures due to the `# typed: ignore` entries added earlier.
+But we enable `HasSigil` to ensure that any new files we add have a sigil.

 We’ll also ignore the Dummy app used by the internal jumpstart gem, since that should be treated as a separate application.

-Finally, we need to disable the ConstantsFromStrings check for one file, due to  Sorbet's limitations for `const_get`.
+Finally, we need to disable the `ConstantsFromStrings` check for one file, due to Sorbet's limitations for `const_get`.

 With that done, we can now run `bundle exec standardrb --fix` which will add a `typed: false` entry to each file.

-On its own that doesn't do anything, but it prepares the way that we can use Spoom.
+On its own that doesn't do anything, but it prepares the way so that we can use Spoom.

 ## Spoom

-Spoom consists of various tools, one of which is the `bump` command:
+Spoom consists of several tools, one of which is the `bump` command:

 ```sh
 bundle exec spoom bump